RandomY-2/Hotel_Reservation_Prediction/README.md

 ## Description

-In this notebook, I did an exploratory data analysis and a classification using **Random Forest model** to Kaggles [Hotel Booking dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand).
+In this notebook, I did an exploratory data analysis and a classification using **Random Forest model** on Kaggle's [Hotel Booking dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand).
 Specifically, I

  - analyzed the **general shape and columns** of the dataset
  - examined the **4 columns that contain missing values and if to impute or drop them** in the dataset